 What is awareness?

-A simple Google search yielding roughly 12.9 Million results in regards to the question “What is awareness?”
-Oxford University Press (an affiliate of Google) defines awareness as “Knowledge or perception of a situation or fact.”
-The Wikipedia community of collective users defines awareness as “the ability to perceive, to feel, or to be conscious of events, objects, thoughts, emotions, or sensory patterns”.
-I define awareness as our ability to understanding and use knowledge to benefit us into the future.
+Oxford University Press defines awareness as “knowledge or perception of a situation or fact.”
 Knowing and understanding arise through experience and our ability to be present through our actions.
 With a lack of presence we will have little awareness and will ultimately be unable to change or affect the circumstances for the outcome of the future.
 Awareness is very important in all aspects of life.

 Using yoga in a workplace?

 Find a quiet space.
-Place your iPhone or Android on silent, close your eyes for 5 minutes, and Breathe!
+Place your iPhone or Android on silent, close your eyes for five minutes and breathe.
 Doing this will create enough space to allow the body to relax so that you are able to work on resolving your issue.
-Even a 5 minute space may be enough for the brain to reset and come back to relaxation.
+Even a five-minute space may be enough for the brain to reset and come back to relaxation.

 3. Take a walk or stretch.

 Go outside and walk around your building or stretch.
 Exercise can relax both the body and the mind.
 This can be especially healthy whenever you’re stuck in a moment.
 Even a short walk helps the mind and body to work through difficult situations we encounter on a daily basis while working.

 Go out of your way to be kind.
 At work it is easy to get wrapped up in our own commitments and timelines.
 Take a minute out of your day to show someone a smile or genuinely greeting.
 These simple gestures can have profound effects on someone else and yourself.